joe-butler-23/data-science/README.md

 ## 📌 About Me
 I'm passionate about using data science to solve real-world problems.
 My work focuses on applying statistical analysis, machine learning, and data visualization techniques to uncover insights and build data-driven solutions.

-Feel free to check out my projects, and if you’d like to connect, reach out via [LinkedIn](https://linkedin.com/in/your-profile) or email me at **your.email@example.com**.
+Feel free to check out my projects, and if you’d like to connect, reach out via [LinkedIn](https://www.linkedin.com/in/joerbutler/)

 ---